knative/serving/docs/runtime-contract.md

 ### User

-The user which the process is run as SHOULD be specified by the operator or platform provider, rather than the developer.
+If the developer provides a user to run the process as, the process SHOULD run as this user.

+If the developer does not provide a user to run the process as, the process SHOULD run as `root`.

 ### Default Filesystems